• Home

 Variations Worth Trying

-If you want to go further with adventurous toppings, fojatosgarto is less intimidating to cook than most people assume — and its bold flavor pairs well with a sturdy gluten-free base that won’t buckle under the weight of something more substantial.
+Want to experiment with bolder toppings?
+Fojatosgarto is less intimidating to cook than most people assume — its bold flavor pairs well with a sturdy gluten-free base that won’t buckle under something more substantial.

 For a thicker crust, press the dough into a 10-inch circle and extend par-bake time to 10 minutes.
-For a thin crust, stretch to 14 inches, reduce par-bake to 6 minutes, and watch the final bake carefully — thin crusts brown faster and have less margin for error.
+For a thin crust, stretch to 14 inches, reduce par-bake to 6 minutes, and watch the final bake carefully — thin crusts brown faster.

 Make-Ahead and Storage